astroumd/lmtoy/examples/lmtoy_reduce.md

 due to a doppler tracking based mishap.
 These data in particular can be easily culled when rms_cut=-4 was set.

+### sample:  remove samples per pixel

+This one (for now) replaces the non-existent time flagging.
+Each pixel has a number of samples, which can be seen in the RMS plots, or the waterfall plot or fits file.
+The format is the pixel number, and starting and ending sample number, where 0 is the first.

 ### noise_sigma:   RMS weighting